-There has been a flurry of activity recently from the Dubai and UAE governments with regards to 3D Printing, especially in the construction sector.
+There has been a flurry of activity recently from the Dubai and UAE governments with regards to 3D Printing is bringing Dubai’s vision to life, especially in the construction sector.
 The world’s first 3D Printed office has been erected and is now fully functional and inhabited by the Dubai Future Foundation.
-Naturally being in the 3D Printing industry and having our headquarters here in Dubai we often get asked about the potential and direction of this ‘3D Printing construction’, so here is my two cents.
+Naturally being in the 3D Printing industry and having our headquarters here in Dubai we often get asked about the potential and direction of this ‘3D Printing construction’, so here are my two cents.

 Brand new players will emerge.
-This breakthrough in 3D printing undoubtedly leaves room for new companies in the sector to emerge who do business in a game changing way.
-As with all tech breakthroughs, such as the internet and even the telephone, it is new companies that thrust to the forefront, a la google and Facebook as opposed to old companies adopting or pivoting.
+This breakthrough in 3D printing undoubtedly leaves room for new companies in the sector to emerge who do business in a game-changing way.
+As with all tech breakthroughs, such as the internet and even the telephone, it is new companies that thrust to the forefront, a la Google and Facebook as opposed to old companies adopting or pivoting.
 The race is on for this new industry and so far few have staked their claim at the top.
-I can see a scenario where a new tech based construction company uses algorithms and building AI more than the traditional labour intensive model of today.
+I can see a scenario where a new tech-based construction company uses algorithms and building AI more than the traditional labor-intensive model of today.

 Lines are going to get blurred.
 The introduction of 3D printing into a sector that has largely remained the same for hundreds of years, will ruffle a few feathers and create a certain amount of confusion.
-Architects, engineers and contractors that all employ a 3D Printing department and the equipment to design and essentially erect the building become less defined.
-One would hope this becomes a merging and collaboration of information and knowledge, however a competition to the top between all these players is a more likely scenario.
+Architects, engineers, and contractors that all employ a 3D Printing department and the equipment to design and essentially erect the building becomes less defined.
+One would hope this becomes a merging and collaboration of information and knowledge, however, a competition to the top between all these players is a more likely scenario.

 Most innovative USE will prevail.
 There are currently two main schools of thought when it comes to the direction the technology will be used.
-One uses a supply chain similar to ‘pre-fab’ housing whereby a building is printed in sections off site at a warehouse or factory and then moved to site and assembled.
-The second method sees the building site essentially being replaced by a 3D printer rig and the building gets built layer by layer on site.
+One uses a supply chain similar to ‘pre-fab’ housing whereby a building is printed in sections off-site at a warehouse or factory and then moved to the site and assembled.
+The second method sees the building site essentially being replaced by a 3D printer rig and the building gets built layer by layer on-site.

 Both have their merits and drawbacks, which will prevail is only a matter of time and in my opinion some sort of hybrid.
-My point however, as with all 3D printing, it is not the best machine or software that often prevails, it is the people behind the designs and operating the machines.
-The most innovative uses of 3D printers is always what eventually dictates success.
-I see the first major player in the industry as the one who cracks the use of technology and applies it in a real world situation to benefit in a multitude of areas.
+My point, however, as with all 3D printing, it is not the best machine or software that often prevails, it is the people behind the designs and operating the machines.
+The most innovative uses of 3D printers are always what eventually dictates success.
+I see the first major player in the industry as the one who cracks the use of technology and applies it in a real-world situation to benefit in a multitude of areas.

-For any more information or questions on 3D printing please contact me on email@example.com or https://generation3d.ae/contact/
+For any more information or questions on 3D printing please contact me at firstname.lastname@example.org or https://generation3d.ae/contact/